cybernetlab/ensure_it/README.md

 require 'ensure_it_refined'
 ```

-Then activate EnsureIt refines by `using EnsureIt` in needed scope:
+Then activate EnsureIt refines by `using EnsureIt` in appropriated scope:

 ```ruby
 require 'ensure_it_refined'